WebOfTrustInfo/rwot9-prague/draft-documents/encrypted-data-vaults.md

 server), the client must prepare a list of encrypted index tags (which are stored in the Encrypted Resource, alongside the encrypted data contents).

-* TODO: add details about the salting + encryption mechanism of the index tags

 #### Client: Versioning and Replication (L2)

 A server must support _at least one_ versioning/change control mechanism.